 - The University of Texas at Austin (J.D. with honors 2008); Rice University (B.S. in Electrical and Computer Engineering 2002)

-- Texas; U.S. District Courts for the Southern and Eastern Districts of Texas; U.S. Courts of Appeals for the Fifth and Federal Circuits; and registered to practice before the U.S. Patent and Trademark Office
+- Texas; U.S. District Courts for the Southern, Western, and Eastern Districts of Texas; U.S. Courts of Appeals for the Fifth and Federal Circuits; and registered to practice before the U.S. Patent and Trademark Office

 Best Under 40 Award, State Bar of Texas Asian Pacific Interest Section (2019)